-Fill garbage cans, tubs, pools and the like with water to help firefighters if they end up on your property.
+Fill garbage cans, tubs, pools, and large containers with water to help firefighters if they end up on your property.

 Call 911 if you’re trapped, but understand that it may be a while before responders can reach you.
 Turning on your lights can help them find you more quickly.

 Evacuating can mean spending lots of time in your vehicle waiting for traffic to move.
-If possible, evacuate in a vehicle that can hold lots of gas and that can withstand the waiting.
+If possible, evacuate in a vehicle that holds a large amount of gas.
 Evacuate away from the fire and away from the direction it is moving.
-Aim for wide roads if feasible because narrow roads can easily become blocked.
+Take wide roads if feasible because narrow roads can easily become blocked.
 Keep your vehicle’s doors unlocked and the headlights on.
 In smoky conditions, close all windows, and switch off ventilation fans.

 Sheltering in Place

-Sometimes, evacuation isn’t safe, for example, when your only evacuation routes would take you into the fire or when the fire is moving too quickly/is too close that you don’t have the time to safely evacuate.
+Sometimes, evacuation isn’t safe, for example, when your only evacuation routes would take you into the fire or when the fire is moving too quickly/is too close that you don’t have the time to evacuate safely.
 Other scenarios in which you shouldn’t evacuate: If you can’t see where you’re going due to smokiness or if your escape routes are too congested or blocked.
 Emergency personnel may also recommend that you stay.

 However, some houses and structures aren’t safe for sheltering in place.
 In those cases, make plans with neighbors to evacuate to their safer house should the need arise.

 Do any of the following sound like your home?
 If yes, your home is an unsafe shelter.